-The permissions of the logged in user are stored in template variable, You can check for a particular permission within an app.
+The permissions of the logged in user are stored in the template variable.
+You can check for a particular permission within an app.

 Level of Access Control: Middleware Vs Decorator

-Django user authentication can be used to achieve complete role-based access control for your application.
-So leverage as much of these features as you can and deliver delight real quick
+Use Django user authentication to achieve complete role-based access control for your application.
+Go ahead and make the most of these features to make your software more secure.